• Features

 Credit: Danielle Clayville

-A blindfolded teen trusts her fellow pathfinders to find a path through a maze of chairs.
+A blindfolded teen trusts their fellow pathfinders to find a path for them through a maze of chairs.

 Credit: Danielle Clayville